Postman is a free cross-platform API client app that allows you to experiment easily with API requests using a friendly interface.

-The Metapack Shipping API (SOAP) Quick Start Collection contains a brief sequence of SOAP API calls that can be run in Postman,
+The Metapack Shipping API (SOAP) Quick Start Collection is a packaged and downloadable bundle of SOAP requests that have been adapted to use the POST method in Postman.

 You can download the collection by clicking the Run in Postman button below.

 Click here to familiarise yourself with the basics of making SOAP requests in Postman.
-Besides this link, there are many useful YouTube tutorials.
+There are also many useful YouTube tutorials.

 If you are new to the Shipping API, you will need a Delivery Manager account with your own